Top 10 Things to Do on Haleakala

 Helicopter tours are one of the most popular activities in Hawaii, and for good reason.
 With so many stunning landscape views and hidden wonders, a helicopter tour offers the best views of some of Maui’s most remote areas.
 Escaping the cloud cover, helicopter tours are something you won’t want to miss if you’re looking for a unique way to enjoy the views of Hawaii.

-Blue Hawaiian all offer excellent helicopter tours of Hana and Haleakala, giving you a birds eye look at Haleakala’s stunning crater, hidden waterfalls, lush rainforest, taro fields and some of Maui’s most scenic ocean cliffs.
+Air Maui and Blue Hawaiian both offer excellent helicopter tours of Hana and Haleakala, giving you a birds eye look at Haleakala’s stunning crater, hidden waterfalls, lush rainforest, taro fields and some of Maui’s most scenic ocean cliffs.
 If you’re visiting Maui between December and April, you may even get a chance to whale watch from the sky!

 One of the best ways to experience Maui is to see firsthand what it takes to maintain its beauty.
 Volunteering not only allows you to meet people and learn about local culture but its a great souvenir to take home, knowing that you helped contribute to its well being.